Debankursen/smart-resume-analyzer/README.md

   Evaluate system performance based on ATS score accuracy and skill detection.
 Validate recommendations by comparing missing skills with job requirements.
 Continuously improve skill database and matching logic.
 * Result:
  The system successfully analyzes resumes, detects skills, identifies missing competencies, calculates ATS score, ranks resumes, and provides skill improvement     recommendations through an interactive web interface.
+# System  Approach:
+* PythonUsed as the core programming language to build the resume analysis logic and backend processing.
+* Natural Language Processing (NLP)Used to process and analyze resume text to identify relevant skills and keywords.
+* Machine LearningApplied cosine similarity algorithm to calculate ATS score by matching resume with job description.
+* Streamlit Web FrameworkUsed to create an interactive and user-friendly web application interface.
+* Plotly VisualizationUsed to display ATS score using a dynamic and visual gauge meter chart.
+* GitHub DeploymentUsed to host and manage the project source code repository.
+* Streamlit Cloud HostingUsed to deploy and run the application online for public access.